INSIDE: Roam the Gnome’s Guide to the Colosseum with Kids – Includes the best Colosseum tours for families.

 Here’s a few of the best Colosseum tours for kids on offer through Get your Guide.

 Best Tourist Attractions in Rome for Kids?
-The Colosseum for kids.
+Gladiator School in Rome

 The best tours in Rome are immersive experiences that can help you visit iconic historical places in a way that captures the kid’s imaginations.

-We prepared for our Colosseum visit by joining a “Gladiator School Training” session at the Gladiator School of Rome.
+We prepared for our Colosseum visit by joining a “Gladiator School Training” session at the Gladiator School of Rome, complete with a visit to the Gladiator museum and a lesson in Colosseum history for kids.

 The Gladiator school in Rome is about 10 minutes walk from the Colosseum on the historic Appian Way.